He korero whakarapopoto

 The area of the Taranaki tribe covers the west cape of the North Island.
 It stretches from Ōnukutaipari in the north to the Ōuri River in the south, and includes Mt Taranaki (Mt Egmont).

-The earliest ancestors of the Taranaki people were called Te Kāhui Maunga – the people of the mountains.
+The earliest ancestors of the Taranaki people were Te Kāhui Maunga – the people of the mountains.
 Mt Taranaki was named after Rua Taranaki, the first in a line of chiefs.
 The Taranaki tribe emerged when arrivals from the Kurahaupō canoe intermarried with the people of the mountains.

 War with other tribes

 The Taranaki tribe’s close relationship with neighbouring tribes was constantly changing.
 There were regular raids by Waikato tribes from the late 1700s, and other northern tribes arrived armed with muskets in the early 1800s.
 Some tribes moved south, changing the balance of power in the region.

 War with Europeans